C-Accel-CRIPT/LEGACY_cript-docs/docs/data-models/Experiments.md

 # Experiment

-The 'experiment' node contains complete set of references nodes for an experiment.
+The 'experiment' node contains complete set of references to all the nodes of an experiment.
 An experiment can range from a synthesis, to scattering experiment, or a simulation.
 A single experiment is meant to capture a single, or a linear set of processes.
 For non-linear processes (like running multiple reactions for optimizations, kinetics, etc.) [collections](../data-models/Collections.md) are preferred.